 They're mostly about showbiz, but his love of its traditions shines through.
 This film is about "the most gregarious, garrulous, glorious creature in all theatre" - the dame.

 Grade remembers his very first panto - "sat on a bucket in the wings of the Finsbury Empire watching my Auntie Cathy play the principal boy".
 He tells us about 18th century impresario John Rich who discovered that harlequin shows were ten times more lucrative than Shakespeare.
 And he travels to York to meet Berwick Kaler, the "first lady of modern panto", who himself started out in thrall to the Bard but has now been dressing up in women's clothes for 30 years.
 Oh no he hasn't.
-Oh yes he has.Scotland on Sunday, 16th December 2012
+Oh yes he has.The Scotsman, 16th December 2012